Luke Howard (meteorologist): Personal life

 Luke Howard was born on 28 November 1772 in London to tin-plate manufacturer Robert Howard (1738–1812) and Elizabeth née Leatham (1742–1816).
 Howard attended a Quaker grammar school in Burford, Oxfordshire where the headteacher was renowned for his flogging of slow-to-learn pupils.
-In 1796 Howard married Mariabella Eliot.
-They had two sons, Robert Howard and John Eliot Howard, who were ultimately to take over their father's chemical manufacturing business.
+In 1796 Howard married.
+He and his wife had two sons, Robert Howard and John Eliot Howard, who were ultimately to take over their father's chemical manufacturing business, Howards and Sons.
 Their daughter Elizabeth married John Hodgkin, a barrister.

 Although a Quaker, he quit the Society in 1825 after a dispute concerning apocryphal texts.
 A larger rift in the Society, the members being known as Beaconites being followers of Isaac Crewdson's A Beacon to the Society of Friends, led to Howard's final resignation from the Society in 1836.
 Howard was subsequently baptized into the Plymouth Brethren in 1837 by Crewdson.

 Howard died on 21 March 1864 at 7 Bruce Grove, Tottenham and is buried at Winchmore Hill Quaker Meeting House in Enfield, north London.

 Career

 Luke Howard became a pharmacist by profession.
 After serving an apprenticeship with a pharmacist in Stockport, Cheshire, he worked at a druggist's in Bishopsgate before setting up his own pharmacy in Fleet Street.
 In 1798, he began a partnership with fellow Quaker William Allen to form the pharmaceutical company of Allen and Howard.
 Howard operated the partnership's factory built on the marshes at Plaistow, to the east of London.
 The partnership was ended in 1807 and Howard relocated his operations to Stratford East London.
 This factory soon became the successful industrial chemicals and pharmaceuticals company later, 1856, known as Howards and Sons.

 Howard was elected a Fellow of the Royal Society in 1821.
-He spent the years 1824 to 1852 in Ackworth, Yorkshire.
+In July 1838, Howard became an honorary member of the Société française de statistique universelle, the society founded by M Cesar Moreau (French Consul to London), of which the Royal Society was a member.
+Howard spent the years 1824 to 1852 in Ackworth, Yorkshire.